ava-labs/avalanchego/tests/fixture/testnet/local/README.md

 HOME
 └── .testnetctl                                          // Root path for tool
-    └── networks                                         // Default parent directory for local networks └── 1000                                         // Network path with form [network-id] starting from 1000 ├── NodeID-37E8UK3x2YFsHE3RdALmfWcppcZ1eTuj9 // The ID of a node is the name of its data dir │   ├── chainData
+    └── networks                                         // Default parent directory for local networks └── 1000                                         // The networkID is used to name the network dir and starts at 1000 ├── NodeID-37E8UK3x2YFsHE3RdALmfWcppcZ1eTuj9 // The ID of a node is the name of its data dir │   ├── chainData
             │   │   └── ...